 Trying to decide between stone paving vs timber decking for your outdoor space?

-Both decking and paving can provide a functional outdoor area for entertaining, relaxation or play.
-They can also work seamlessly with interior and architecture to visually connect the two spaces and create flow from inside to outside.
+Both stone paving and timber decking can provide a functional outdoor area for entertaining, relaxation or play.
+They work seamlessly with the interior and architecture to visually connect the two spaces, creating a flow from inside to outside.

-There are some key differences between stone paving vs timber decking that may help you decide which material is best for you.
+There are some key differences between the two that may help you decide which material is best for you.
 Here, we share the pros and cons of both materials so you can make an informed choice.

 Stone paving vs timber decking: key differences

 The obvious difference of stone paving vs timber decking lies in the materiality.